Presidency of Luis Lacalle Pou: Urgent Consideration Law

 In October 2020 several social and political organizations announced that they were going to promote a referendum to repeal 135 articles of the Law of Urgent Consideration.
 After the campaign to collect support signatures to invoke the referendum ended, on 8 July 2021 the president of the national trade union confederation PIT-CNT announced that 763,443 signatures were collected and would be delivered that day after the Electoral Court to be validated.
 On 8 December 2021 the Electoral Court completed the validation procedure of the signatures and because the minimum signatures threshold to summon a referendum was reached, it called for a referendum to be held on 27 March 2022.
 After the referendum was held, the "NO" option won with 50.02% and therefore the 135 articles intended to be repealed were kept.

 Public administration policies

 Since July 2020 two regulatory public bodies, the Regulatory Unit of Energy and Water Services (URSEA) and the Regulatory Unit of Communication Services (URSEC) that were created during the presidency of Jorge Batlle, are not subordinated offices under the Executive anymore and from then they are decentralized services.
-Thus they gained their own legal authonomy and personhood.
+Thus they gained their own legal autonomy and personhood.
 This was made in order to not have then subject to political issues and to make them structurally, functionally and budgetary independent.
-The new regulatory system as decentalized services also implies that they are now led by a board of directors according the Constitution.
+The new regulatory system as decentralized services also implies that they are now led by a board of directors according to the Constitution.